Bengals beat Saints in Burrow's Superdome homecoming, 30-26

 NEW ORLEANS - The Saints fall to the Bengals 30-26 in Joe Burrow's Superdome homecoming.

-The Bengals' Trent Taylor would punt, and the Saints would recover and capitalize.
+The Bengals' Trent Taylor fumbled the punt, and the Saints would recover and capitalize.
 Andy Dalton hit Tre'Quan Smith for the 18-yard touchdown.
 Saints took the 7-0 lead.

 Right before the end of the quarter, Burrow would lead the Bengals on a 12-play scoring drive that ended with a TD pass to Joe Mixon.